Kimhyr/Kedit/README.md

 The process of inserting a string into a rope is too slow.
-First, you must locate the requested position in the rope within a $O(\log{n})$ time complexity, where $n$ is the length of the rope; then, you must split the string, and allocate space for both halfs of the string in the heap.
+First, you must locate the requested position in the rope within a $O(\log{n})$ time complexity, where $n$ is the length of the rope.
+Then, you must split the string, and allocate space for both halfs of the string in the heap.
 Soley due to allocating space on the heap per insertion is a no-go for me.